High blood cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.

 The package will also contain a Nutrition Facts Table that provides information on a single serving size and the calories and nutrients a serving contains.

-When reviewing the Nutrition Facts Table on a package, always look at the sodium and trans fat values.
+When reviewing the Nutrition Facts Table on a package, always look at the sodium values.
 If you have a high cholesterol level, you may also need to look at the cholesterol value.
 The % Daily Value on the label will tell you whether there is a lot or a little of a nutrient in a single serving.
 15% or more is a lot and 5% or less is a little.

 Plant sterols